maar-ten/offline-reporter-py/README.md

 It's not very robust, because it relies on a single website.

-Also this is my first time writing Python so it might not be up to the general standards.

 To correctly configure the program you need to create a settings.py file in the root of the project and add the following content to it: